pyrsia/pyrsia/docs/tutorials/demo.md

 ## Demo steps

+- Installation and configuration
-- Pyrsia is installed on both instances
+  - Install Pyrsia on instance 1
-- Node2 is configured to connect to Node1
+  - Install and configure Pyrsia on instance 2, make it connect to node 1
+- Docker pull on node 1
-- A docker image is pulled on Node1
+  - image is not available in the Pyrsia network
-- Node1 will fallback to Docker Hub and store the image on the Pyrsia network
+  - image is requested from Docker Hub and stored in the Pyrsia network
+- Use the Pyrsia CLI to check node 1 status
+- Docker pull on node 2
-- The same docker image is pulled on Node2
+  - The same docker image is pulled on node 2
-- Node2 will download the image from the Pyrsia network
+  - Node 2 will download the image from the Pyrsia network
+- Use the Pyrsia CLI to check node 2 status
+- Docker pull on node 2
   - The same docker image is pulled again on Node2
-- Node2 doesn't have to download the image again
+  - Node 2 doesn't have to download the image again

 ```mermaid
 sequenceDiagram